jan-revay/initPC/Ubuntu_22.04/README.md

     - https://extensions.gnome.org/extension/600/launch-new-instance/
 - add a keyboard shortcut for changing the tiling layout in the Tiling Shell gnome extension
 - I think that the clipboard does not work well for me on Ubuntu with my clipboard extension - todo investigate
+- Make suspend work (low priority on Dzej's PC)
+- sometimes pressing ctrl will show two tiles where window can go that overlap (Tiling Shell extension) it could be that there is a conflicting extension and two extensions fight with each other

 ## Wayland